What is CBD? This cannabinoid is a hot topic because it holds the potential to heal the body. There are few to no side effects currently known. Let's

 Science is starting to understand the job anandamide plays within the hormonal and reproductive systems of the body.
-From what we know at this point, there appears to be a correlation between depression and low anadamide levels.
-CBD has an effect on something called FAAH which direct relates to anadamide.
+From what we know at this point, there appears to be a correlation between depression and low anandamide levels.
+CBD has an effect on something called FAAH which directly relates to anandamide.

-FAAH is an enzyme in the body that breaks anadamide down and removes it from the body.
+FAAH is an enzyme in the body that breaks anandamide down and removes it from the body.
 This is a natural process.

-However, assuming it is accurate that anadamide helps us feel happier, slowing down FAAH keeps more anadamide hanging around and that can ease depression over time.
+However, assuming it is accurate that anandamide helps us feel happier, slowing down FAAH keeps more anandamide hanging around and that can ease depression over time.

 Furthermore, CBD affects the serotonin 1A receptor, that is associated with mood among other activities.

 Research is mounting in favor of CBD treating seizures.
 In fact, cannabidiol may cut the risk of some types of seizures in half.
 This is according to a study performed on Lennox-Gastaut epilepsy At Nationwide Children’s Hospital